nova0821/iotjs-wiki/Getting-Started.md

 * Planning OSX 10.10

 ### Porting to other platforms
 It's depending on the platform you're working on whether it's easy or quite complicated to port to another platform.
-Below link will show you an example of the steps.
+Below guide will show you an example of the steps.

 * Porting guide to Raspberian for [Raspberry Pi](https://www.raspberrypi.org/downloads/)